-After a record breaking reign atop the big man division, the great Joe Louis had finally retired in 1948 and in the years immediately following boxing struggled to find someone to be that larger than life figure that is a dominant heavyweight champion of the world.
-It would take an extraordinary fight and a legendary knockout to help boxing’s premier weight class regain coherence.
+After a record breaking reign atop the big man division, the great Joe Louis finally retired in 1948, and in the years immediately following, boxing struggled to find someone to be that larger-than-life figure that is a dominant heavyweight champion of the world.
+It would take an extraordinary fight, and a legendary knockout, to help boxing’s premier weight class regain coherence.

 Before relinquishing his crown, Louis had faced veteran Jersey Joe Walcott twice.
 Their first clash in 1947 was one of the most controversial in history as the judges gave “The Brown Bomber” a narrow points win when everyone else saw Walcott the clear winner.
-The aging champion’s mortality was clearly showing and when, after scoring an eleventh round knockout of Walcott in the rematch, he announced his retirement, all agreed it was the right decision.
-But shortly thereafter Louis was faced with a bill from the IRS for overdue taxes and the man who had donated hundreds of thousands to help the nation during World War II had little choice but to lace up the gloves again.
+The aging champion’s mortality was clearly showing and when he announced his retirement —after scoring an eleventh round knockout of Walcott in their rematch— all agreed it was the right decision.
+But shortly thereafter Louis was faced with a huge bill from the IRS for overdue taxes and the man who had donated hundreds of thousands to help the nation during World War II had little choice but to lace up the gloves again.

 Walcott drops Louis in their first meeting.